 Let Your Clients Choose Their Payment Day

 Every business has different revenue cycles.
 It may be beneficial to some of your clients to pay you in the middle of the month, while others would prefer the beginning of the month.
 Allowing them to choose the day that works best for them will incentivize them to pay you on time.
-While this does not get you paid earlier, it can help you better predict when you will have cash throughout the month and that will help you manage cash flow better.
+This increases your ability to accurately predict what your cash flow will be.

 Stretching out your payables usually means choosing to pay certain bills past their due date.
-While this can help with short-term cash flow problems, it is not a long-term solution and can damage relationships with trade partners and hurt your credit.
+While this can help with short-term working capital, it is not a long-term solution and can damage relationships with trade partners and hurt your credit.
 If you choose to stretch out your payables, then there are multiple ways to do this while still preserving important vendor relationships.

 Change Payment Agreement